kizniche/Mycodo/mycodo-manual.md

 Period | After the sensor is successfully read and a database entry is made, this is the duration of time waited until the sensor is measured again.
 Pre Relay | If you require a relay to be activated before a measurement is made (for instance, if you have a pump that extracts air to a chamber where the sensor resides), this is the relay number that will be activated.
 The relay will be activated for a duration defined by the Pre Duration, then once the relay turns off, a measurement by the sensor is made.
 Pre Relay Duration | This is the duration of time that the Pre Relay runs for before the sensor measurement is obtained.
-Edge | Edge sensors only: Select whether the Rising or Falling (or both) edges of a changing voltage are detected.
+Command | A linux command (executed as the user 'mycodo') that the return value becomes the measurement Command Measurement | The measured condition (e.g. temperature, humidity, etc.) from the linux command Command Units | The units of the measurement condition from the linux command Edge | Edge sensors only: Select whether the Rising or Falling (or both) edges of a changing voltage are detected.
 A number of devices to do this when in-line with a circuit supplying a 3.3-volt input signal to a GPIO, such as simple mechanical switch, a button, a magnet (reed/hall) sensor, a PIR motion detector, and more.
 Bounce Time (ms) | Edge sensors only: This is the number of milliseconds to bounce the input signal.
 This is commonly called [debouncing a signal](http://kylegabriel.com/projects/2016/02/morse-code-translator.html#debouncing). and may be necessary if using a mechanical circuit.
 Reset Period | Edge sensors only: This is the period of time after an edge detection that another edge will not be recorded.
 This enables devices such as PIR motion sensors that may stay activated for longer periods of time.